-Adding color gradient effects to your text, shapes and borders is a good way to give it a bit more zing to Word, PowerPoint or other Office docs.
+Adding color gradient effects to your text, shapes and borders is a good way to give it a bit more zing to Microsoft Word, PowerPoint or other Office docs.
 The gradient feature is quite sophisticated, with a wide range of options and adjustments available but not obvious.
-There’s a lot more in the Gradient pane than first appears.

 To add a gradient effect to text, select the text, then on the Font group of the Home tab, click the arrow next to the font color button.
 At the bottom of the dropdown, select Gradient.